In Strange Woods: Production

-Music & Sound
+Music and sound

-The series features original music composed by Brett Ryback and Matt Sav, with lyrics by Ryback and Jeff Luppino-Esposito.
+The series features original music composed by Matt Sav and Brett Ryback, with lyrics by Ryback and Jeff Luppino-Esposito.
 Matt Sav and Evan Cunningham produced the music, and it was mixed and mastered by Cunningham.

 Nicholas Quah of Vulture said of the show's sound that it "carries Spring Awakening vibes in its musical performances."
 Maureen Lee Lenker, writing for EW, commented that the score "draws more on the sound of The Decemberists or Sufjan Stevens than theatrical composers."

 Sound design for the series was by Brandon Grugle and Stephen Jensen, and it was edited by Lauren Shippen and Jeff Luppino-Esposito.

 Recording

 The original pilot for the series was recorded in 2018, featuring many of the show's eventual stars, including Donna Lynne Champlin, Patrick Page, and Lily Mae Harrington.

 After teaming up with Atypical Artists, In Strange Woods was recorded remotely during the 2020 lockdown for the COVID-19 pandemic.